ageweke/flex_columns/README.md

 As a snapshot of all possibilities:

+    # Assume we're storing the JSON in a wholly separate table, so we don't have to load it unless we need it...
     class UserDetails < ActiveRecord::Base
       flex_column :user_attributes,
         :compress => 100,        # try compressing any JSON >= 100 bytes, but only store compressed if it's smaller